langx/langx/README.md

 3. Start the development server using the command `ionic serve`
 4. Open your web browser and navigate to `http://localhost:8100`

 That's it!
 You should now be able to see the project running locally on your machine.
-If you encounter any issues during the installation process, please refer to the project's documentation or open an issue on the project's GitHub repository.
+If you encounter any issues during the installation process, please refer to the project's documentation or open an issue on the projects GitHub repository.

 ### Cloud Functions